Homeland Security says professor deported to Lebanon with US visa supported Hezbollah leader

 This story has been corrected to fix the spelling of the doctor’s last name throughout.
 Her name is Rasha Alawieh, not Rasha Alawiech.

-McCormack reported from Concord, New Hampshire.
-Kimberlee Kruesi contributed to this report from Nashville, Tennessee.
+McCormack reported from Concord, New Hampshire, and Kruesi reported from Nashville, Tennessee.
+Associated Press journalist Larry Neumeister in New York also contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.